-Three hours later after being stuck in traffic, I finally arrived to my accommodation, a typical English house made of red bricks in a small neighborhood with terraced houses in Cheltenham.
+Three hours later after being stuck in traffic, I finally arrived at my accommodation, a typical English house made of red bricks in a small neighbourhood with terraced houses in Cheltenham.

 Who am I?

 My name is Arnaud Guillet a French student, I am 19 years old, studying management at Audencia Bachelor Business School in Nantes, France.